JoarSabel/Ezpresso/README.md

 The home page, as seen here will feature all the users presentations, with a preview of the first slide.

+(just dont add an image to the first slide yet)

 ![Editor, in development...](./priv/static/images/editorDemo.png)
 The editor page, will be where the presentations can be made.

 ![Presenter View, in development...](./priv/static/images/presenterDemo.png) The presenter page, is the page where we show off all the cool markdown that we wrote [|:^)

+And draw on them.

 ## Learn more